Sabel’s red dress

 Sabel must flee to a foreign land.
-Everything the girl loves will be left behind.
+Everything she loves will be left behind.
 Her mother tells her she is allowed to take only one thing.
-Without a second thought, Sabel finds the red dress that her Grandmother gave her.
-Once settled in their new home, her mother tries in vain to persuade Sabel to put on something else.
+Without a second thought, Sabel finds the red dress that her Grandmother gave her for her birthday.
+Once settled in their new home, her mother tries in vain to persuade Sabel to wear something else.
 Every day the dress is washed, dried, and worn again.

 - White Ravens 2014.

 - Peter Pan Prize by the Swedish Section of IBBY (2016).

 - Shortlisted for the Greek IBBY picture book award (2015).